armandmcqueen/tensorpack-mask-rcnn/MaskRCNN_no_batch_convergence/README.md

 # Convergence Testing

 Add pieces of the batch code to the nobatch code 1-by-1.
 Each piece must have a flag that enables or disables it (hardcoded around line 55 of train.py).
 Before committing to master, we must test that the new pieces leads to convergence at target accuracy.

 ## Combined Pieces

-### All
+### All that have been tested

 BATCH_GENERATE_PROPOSALS = True
-BATCH_RPN_LOSS = True

 BATCH_ROI_ALIGN_BOX = True

+BATCH_FAST_RCNN_OUTPUTS = True
-BATCH_SAMPLE_TARGETS = True
+BATCH_FAST_RCNN_LOSSES = True

 BATCH_ROI_ALIGN_MASK = True
 BATCH_CROP_AND_RESIZE_MASK = True
-BATCH_FAST_RCNN_OUTPUTS = True
-BATCH_FAST_RCNN_LOSSES = True
 BATCH_MASK_LOSS = True

-Need to run on Node 4 (shape error, return to this)

-### All minus sample targets

-I think sample targets is fixed, but unconfirmed.
-Using flags from above with BATCH_SAMPLE_TARGETS=False Need to run on Node 3 (shape error, return to this)
+Converges TTA on bbox but not segm
+66 img/s

 ### Set 1